Thanatisia/distinstall-python/README.md

     - [ ] Improved portability, customizability and modularity
         + [ ] Configuration File I/O: Using YAML serialized data object for configuration file handling instead of shellscript sourcing (and potentially classic JSON support, as well as other configuration file types if enough support and works)
         + [ ] Convenience: Easier to perform rewrites (if necessary)
+        + [ ] Easier distribution methods - i.e. Compilation into binary using compilers for python like pyinstaller
 - [ ] Bug Fixes
     + [ ] Fixed technical terminologies and makes it easier to understand